Shrimp Deviled Eggs

 How to mash egg yolks for deviled eggs with shrimp:

-True story: when I was in the Breakfast & Pantry class in culinary school, we made vegetarian quiche AND eggs Benedict AND breakfast fried rice AND deviled eggs every day for the brunch menu our class served.
+True story: when I was in the Breakfast & Pantry class in culinary school, we made vegetarian quiche AND eggs Benedict AND a rice and eggs breakfast AND deviled eggs every day for the brunch menu our class served.

 And the instructor made us pass the hard boiled egg yolks through a fine mesh sieve to mash them for deviled eggs.